Replacing a Faulty Cluster Node

 Acquire a new node that is identical to the old node, install and configure Redis Enterprise Software on it per the install instructions.Note:If you are using Redis on Flash, you must make sure the required flash storage is set up on this new node.

 Add a new node, as described in adding a new node to a cluster.

 Make sure the new node has as much available memory as the faulty node.

-A message appears, informing you that the cluster has a faulty node and that the new node will replace the faulty node.
+A message appears, informing you that the cluster has a faulty node and that the new node replaces the faulty node.

-Note: If you are using the DNS NS record based connection approach, the DNS records must be updated each time a node is added or replaced.
-For additional details, For more information, refer to the connection management page.
+- If you are using the DNS NS record based connection approach, the DNS records must be updated each time a node is added or replaced.